balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20211208-aave-linear-pool/readme.md

 # 2021-12-08 - Aave Linear Pool

+> ⚠️ **DEPRECATED: do not use** ⚠️
+>
+> This factory and associated Pools have been deprecated in favor of this [updated version](../../20220729-aave-rebalanced-linear-pool), which features a permissionless Rebalancer with Asset Manager privileges.

 Deployment of the `AaveLinearPoolFactory`, for Linear Pools with a wrapped aToken.

 ## Useful Files